datanav/docs/configuration.rst

    * - ``notification_granularity``
      - int
-     - This property lets the pipe "override" the ``log_events_noop_runs`` property and force the pipe to log at runs at regular intervals, even if it was a "noop" run.
+     - This property lets the pipe "override" the ``log_events_noop_runs`` property and force the pipe to log a run at regular intervals, even if it was a "noop" run.
 The value is in seconds.
 The default value is ``999999999999999`` and means "never".
 A value of 900 means always log a pipe run if the last logged "completed" event is older than 15 minutes).
 Note that any errors or retries will always imply logging to the execution dataset.